centrica-engineering/nucleus-docs/src/content/docs/components/temp-draft-purpose.md

 The table component consumes basic HTML table markup, which makes it accessible and responsive, as well as styling it.

 <!--Above this line have been reworded from the original for a knowledgeable audience, neutral in formality, general domain and with the intent to inform.
 Checked for correctness and clarity. -->

+## ns-tabs

+> Tabs provide organisation of content separated within the same context.

+Related content can be separated into clearly labelled sections.